beattie/ModernEmbeddedCPP/EclipseWorkspace/ReadMe.md

 Empty - A Nucleo64-F411RE Stripped of any code not absolutely needed (Work in progress)
 Blinky - A Nucleo64-F411RE project from the Embedded C/C++ plugin
-SimpleLed - A Nucleo64-F411RE excersixe from the Udemy course _Modern Bare-Metal Embedded C++ Programming from Ground Up_

 ---